flutter/website/src/release/upgrade.md

 ### The **stable** channel

 We recommend the **stable** channel for new users and for production app releases.
+The team updates this channel about every three months.
-It is updated roughly every three months, and may additionally receive occasional hot fixes for high-severity or high-impact issues.
+The channel may receive occasional hot fixes for high-severity or high-impact issues.

 The Flutter team's plugins and packages are continually tested against the latest **stable** release.